albertmatyi/meteor-hangs/README.md

 1. Open up the Inspector and disable the cache
     ![Disable cache](http://i.imgur.com/NuATTPq.png)
-1. Refresh the page ~1400 times (may vary) - Simply keep your finger on the refesh button
+1. Refresh the page ~1400 times (may vary) - Simply keep your finger on the refesh button The console will show how many time the resource was requested and served
 1. **Result:** Meteor hangs and will not serve any other client